kirull1/videocloud/memory-bank/techContext.md

 ## Notes
 - Authentication system is now implemented with proper validation and error handling
 - Avatar generation system is in place with fallback mechanism
+- Custom avatar upload functionality is now fixed and working correctly
+- File uploads are now properly handled with memory storage instead of disk storage
+- S3 integration is working correctly for avatar storage
-- Next focus should be on user profile management and email verification
+- Next focus should be on video upload and processing
 - Need to implement proper testing for all new features
 - Need to add proper documentation for all new features
 - Need to implement proper security measures for all new features